TheArturthur/CoppermindScraper/Cosmere/Marsh.md

 Marsh is aware that Kelsier became a [[Cognitive Shadow\|Cognitive Shadow]] after death.
 He believes that Kelsier's legacy is helping the common people.

 ### Vin
-Marsh originally pointed out [[Vin\|Vin]] to Kelsier and suggested that she was a Mistborn, leading to Kelsier recruiting her for the crew.
+Marsh originally pointed out [[Vin\|Vin]] to Kelsier (via Dockson) and suggested that she was a Mistborn, leading to Kelsier recruiting her for the crew.
 Marsh noticed her instinctive use of Allomancy.
 Marsh later taught Vin about [[Bronze\|bronze]] Allomancy.

 ### Mare